isomerpages/sndgo-careers/_tech-careers/2-cybersecurity.md

 Secure our cyberspace to enable Singapore to be a safe and secure Smart Nation.

-A cyber defender provides cybersecurity solutions to better sense, identify, contain and counter cyber threats to protect Singapore’s public and defence systems.
-The work will never be mundane as we are constantly facing new challenges.
+Singapore harnesses technology to improve lives and livelihoods for all, our plans must be built on a strong foundation of cybersecurity.
+In cybersecurity, you will hunt for cyber threats, investigate breaches and defend our cyberspace to build a resilient and trusted cyber environment.
+The work will never be mundane in this challenging and fast-moving environment.

-Beyond the traditional IT security domain of host and network security, cybersecurity cuts across all IT, Internet of Things and operational technology domains.
-This stretches across different hosting environments, from on-premise data centre to commercial cloud as well as securing connectivity through 5G.
+There are career opportunities in incident response, threat hunting, penetration testing, research and development in new technologies and systems.
+Be involved in driving Singapore’s cyber and digital security diplomacy efforts internationally, and the exciting work in other cybersecurity-related roles.

-Respond to cybersecurity incidents to ensure the security of our public and defence systems, develop cybersecurity solutions to counter sophisticated adversaries and evolving cyber threats, and drive innovative and forward-thinking cyber capabilities in emerging technologies and state-of-the-art systems.
 Be our next generation of cybersecurity leaders.
+Join us to shape, transform and safeguard our cyber landscape.

 ### **Hear from our tech talents**